+For instance, Winslow praised scholars like Grace Kao of Claremont School of Theology, herself a surrogate, who proposes a feminist Christian perspective on the ethics of surrogacy.
 Kao underwent an “altruistic” surrogacy — so-called because she didn’t receive any financial compensation for the experience except for medical reimbursements and costs related to the pregnancy.
 She bore a child for friends who had tried to conceive, and then adopt, a child for ten years without success.

 In a speech she delivered in 2017, Kao said that Christians could view altruistic surrogacy as “collaborative procreation” and an example of “God at work to alleviate human suffering” through the use of medical science.

 “When the process goes well, gestational surrogacy can serve as a metaphor for a deep truth of our Christian tradition, which is this: The bringing of children into the world was always intended to be a communal affair, not simply the task of the parents alone,” Kao said in the speech.

 She also argued that those who are against surrogacy out of concerns for the surrogate should actually listen to the women who enter into these arrangements.
 Research shows that most women become surrogates because of a deep sense of charity, a desire to bring life into the world, and to help others experience parenthood — and this goes for both compensated and uncompensated surrogates.

 Winslow called Kao’s presentation on her story and the ethics of surrogacy “exemplary” and said that in her own way, she would fit in with Adventist guidelines.